firavoyage/blogging/projects.md

 > -> /voyagejs

 - features
-  - simple and light weight
-  - straight forward and no vitual dom
+  - no pre compiler or custom file type
-  - no xml(html) needed and everything is json
+  - no optionated prefix
-  - various themes
-- status
+  - component based
-  - wip
+  - minimal change
 - inspired by
   - reactjs
   - alpinejs